Greetings from the Health and Social Care team at Jisc.

 Firstly, As we start preparing for a new academic year, an exciting new qualification from HIT training launches…

 HIT training has launched a level 2 award in Professional Cookery in Health and Social Care.
-The first of its kind, this brand new and exciting opportunity delivers learners with the skills to cater for patients and residents in a health and social care setting.
+This is the first of its kind, providing learners with the skills to cater for patients and residents in a health and social care setting.

 The qualification was designed by the Institute of Hospitality in association with the Hospital Caterers Association (HCA) and National Association of Care Catering (NACC).

-Apprentices will develop awareness of diet and appetite issues, recognising the importance of nutrition, hydration and ensuring the health and wellbeing of patients is maintained.
+As a result of this, apprentices will be able to develop numerous skills.
+These include awareness of diet and appetite issues, recognising the importance of nutrition, hydration.
+In other worrds, ensuring the health and wellbeing of patients is maintained.

 All levels of apprentice can benefit from this qualification and add to their skillset.
-Chefs will be trained in catering for dysphagia sufferers, who have difficulty swallowing, by creatively using textures to make food more attractive and enjoyable to patients.
+Chefs will be trained in catering for dysphagia sufferers, who have difficulty swallowing.
+For example, creatively using textures to make food more attractive and enjoyable to patients.